Why Go Electric or Hybrid? | Kia UK

 There are no exhaust emissions from the tailpipe of an electric vehicle – in fact, it doesn’t even have a tailpipe – this is particularly helpful for improving air quality in urban areas.
 Hybrid cars, in general, also emit less pollution than standard vehicles.
 For example, in traffic or at a red light the engine automatically switches off and uses the electric motor to restart or reboot the engine.

 "And there's a clear winner...
 The Kia EV6.
 It drives the best, has the classiest cabin and the most advanced electronics, and is the most comfortable on broken B-roads or smooth motorways.
 It’s a striking looking car and shows the many upsides of EV ownership."

 Hybrid or Electric?

 Our Electric cars use a battery to drive a powerful electric motor, while our Hybrids use a combination of electric motor and conventional engine.View the full Electric and Hybrid range

 Our Hybrid vehicles

 Mild Hybrids use a small battery and a clever motor / generator to save fuel and lower emissions.
 This helps lower your costs without changing how you use your car.

-A plug-in hybrid gets all the benefits of a self-charging hybrid, but it has a larger battery.
+A plug-in hybrid gets all the benefits of a hybrid, but it has a larger battery.
 This means you can plug it in at home or at a public chargepoint to give you a 30-mile electric range.
-When that electric range is depleted, the car automatically switches to self-charging hybrid mode.
+When that electric range is depleted, the car automatically switches to hybrid mode.

 All about Electric cars